mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ## Overview

 ### ![](../static/img/Bugfixes.webp) Bug Fixes & Performance:
-- Thousands of bug fixes using the latest up to date mods.
+- Thousands of bug fixes, stability improvements, and script optimizations using the latest up to date mods.
-- Tons of mesh fixes including visual and collision enhancements.
+- Tons of mesh fixes including visual and collision enhancements, allowing you to actually shoot through gaps.
-- Various Script optimizations.
-- Many textures and meshes have been packed into uncompressed BSA's for maximum performance.
+- Many textures and meshes have been packed into uncompressed BSAs for maximum performance.
 - A collection of tweaks for certain audio files to fix popping issues and other annoyances.

 ---

 ### ![](../static/img/UserInterface.webp) User Interface:
+- Various basic modernisations like a Dynamic Crosshair, Hit Markers, Visual Quest Markers, and a Quick Loot menu. - [JAM](https://www.nexusmods.com/newvegas/mods/66666)
+- Simplified FO4 style HUD display.
 - Higher resolution HUD and icons.
-- Simplified FO4 style HUD display.
-- Various basic modernizations like a Dynamic Crosshair, Hit Markers, Visual Quest Markers, and a Quick Loot menu. - [JAM - Just Assorted Mods](https://www.nexusmods.com/newvegas/mods/66666)
 - Text size and style adjustments.
-- Visibility tweaks and display modernizations from the newer games.
+- Visibility tweaks and display modernisations from the newer games.
-- Exclusive power armor Pip-boy holo panel.
+- Exclusive Power Armor Pip-Boy holo panel.
 - Cleaner and more readable world map.
-- Every item now has an icon in menus to make them more readable and help with organization.
+- All items have an icon in menus to make them more readable and help with organisation.
-- Consumables will now show a dedicated HUD widget after being used showing how long it'll take until they wear off.
+- Consumables will display a dedicated HUD widget after use showing how long it'll take until they wear off.

 ---

 ### ![](../static/img/Gameplay.webp) Gameplay Overhauls:
 - Tons of Quality of Life tweaks.
 - A ton of rebalancing from [JSawyer Ultimate Edition](https://www.nexusmods.com/newvegas/mods/61592).
 Tweaking character progression, health, damage, loot scarcity, and item values.
-- Player character's level is capped at 35 by default and is compensated with around 50% slower levelling.
+- Player character's level is capped at 35 by default and levelling is around 50% slower.
 - Perks and traits have been completely overhauled.
-See [Perkout](https://www.nexusmods.com/newvegas/mods/80309?tab=description).
+See [PerkOut](https://www.nexusmods.com/newvegas/mods/80309?tab=description).
-- DLCs get delayed until you reach their appropriate level or until you visit their respective starting locations, instead of all being dumped into your quest log at the start of the game.
-- You can now sprint with custom third person animations and sounds.
+- You can now sprint, with custom animations and sounds.
+You can run faster with higher Agility, and for longer with higher Endurance.
+- Weapons now have recoil, increasing or decreasing based on your character's stats.
-- Weapons now have recoil and selective firemodes for accuracy improvements.
+- Automatic weapons now have selective fire modes for accuracy improvements (Auto, Single, and Burst).
-- There's a new system for quickly selecting weapons, throwables, and aid items.
+- There's a new BOTW inspired system for quickly selecting weapons, throwables, and aid items.
-- GRA weapons are merged into the vanilla merchant lists.
+- GRA custom weapons are merged with their vanilla counterparts, so you can install mods on any of them.
-- Weapon mods can be found rarely on NPC's weapons.
+- Weapon mods can be found rarely on NPCs weapons.
 - Weapon requirements actually matter now.
 - Weapons can jam even during regular firing at low conditions.
 - Bullet sponges at higher difficulty have been reduced noticeably.